r-devel/r-dev-web/WindowsBuilds/R-4.2/howto.md

 libraries (JAGS library and a number of modules) and C headers.
 R packages at build time use those C headers and link against that JAGS shared library.

-When R package rjags is built with Rtools42, so linked against the JAGS library from the official JAGS 4 distribution, it does not work.
+When R package rjags is built with Rtools42 and linked against the JAGS library from the official JAGS 4.3.0 distribution, it does not work.
 The linking of the R package library is successful, but building of the package indices fail, unfortunately without any detailed error message.
 The problem is that building of package indices already involves loading the rjags